 Written plans are a crucial part of MBO, everyone is supposed to have a plan in accordance with their objective and their objective should help in getting closer to the organizational goal.
 These written plans act as a clear guideline through all levels of management.

-MBO was a crucial part of management in Hewlett Packard (HP).
+Management by objective was a crucial part of management in Hewlett Packard (HP).
 Since 2009 till modern times, it is known that they followed MBO as part of their management.
 Managers had to prepare written plans, share them with other managers, coordinate with other managers and develop initiatives to reach the company’s objective.
 Bill Packard, the founder of HP said, “MBO is the opposite of ‘Management by Control’ - it gives the employees the freedom to prepare a plan of their own and be more productive for the company.
 It gives them the flexibility to achieve their goals the best possible way for themself”

 Another feature of MBO is that it sets some checkpoints.
 Those checkpoints act as guidelines for performance evaluation and ensure that everyone is going in the right direction.
 The best part is that the managers set those checkpoints collectively as a team, for them self.
 It binds the whole organization and allows them to work as a team, be more committed to the self-set goals and be more productive for the company as a whole.

 Not to forget, MBO gave us the S.M.A.R.T objective way to manage our organizational issues and gave us the philosophy of ‘what gets measured gets done’.

 • M = Measurable